-Butte County is keeping a list of the people who are unaccounted for after the fire.
-Honea urged those who see their own names on the list or the names of loved ones found safe to contact the sheriff’s office.
+Butte County is keeping a list of the people who are unaccounted for because of the Camp Fire.
+Sheriff and Coroner Kory Honea urged those who see their own names or the names of loved ones found safe to contact the sheriff’s office.

 Evacuees flee, some brace for flooding

-Across Butte County, residents were bracing for a possible deluge.
+Across Butte County, residents prepared for a possible deluge.